WWF-Arctic-Programme/geranium/README.md

 2. In interactive R session use `rmarkdown::run("soiga.Rmd")`.

-Note that downgradable version of `flexdashboard` is used for correct table displaying with "Scroller" extnsion.
+Note that downgradable version of `flexdashboard` (<0.6) is used for correct table displaying with "Scroller" extension.